 How to Get to Ajuda Palace

-You can also take the train from Cais do Sodré to Belém (it departs every 20 minutes and takes just 7 minutes to reach Belém), and then walk up Calçada da Ajuda, across from the Coaches Museum.
-It takes about 15 minutes to walk up the long, sloping street to the palace.
+You should take the train from Cais do Sodré to Belém (it departs every 20 minutes and takes just 7 minutes to reach Belém), and then walk up Calçada da Ajuda, across from the Coaches Museum.
+It takes about 15 minutes to walk up the long, sloping street lined with jacarandas to the palace.

 Tram 18, which departs from outside the Cais do Sodré train station stops by the palace, but zigzags up the hill, with the journey taking about 25 minutes to a half hour.
 Bus 760 stops right in front of the palace, but it also takes about 30 minutes from its stop downtown, in Praça da Figueira.
 Bus 732 also takes about a half hour, and stops by the botanical garden, a few feet from the palace.